 It seems like a long journey; however a smolt can do this in a week and an adult salmon with the drive to reproduce can do it in two.
 Geographically the Shannon is relatively small compared to what salmon were known to achieve on long European rivers; for example on the Rhine and Loire.
 Once past the Shannon dams, it’s plain sailing through the loughs and canalised River Shannon – with just a few bumps along the way – for an arch navigator like the Atlantic salmon.
 That winter these salmon spawned successfully in the River Boyle and the River Feorish.
 This was not known until the following summer when juvenile (0+) salmon turned up in electrical fishing surveys of these rivers – confirming that salmon had spawned in the upper Shannon for the first time in decades.

-We did not find any juvenile salmon in the Rivers Boyle and Feorish last week, but we should not forget that some salmon managed to complete their life cycle in these watercourses some 20 years ago.
-Salmon are not in the upper Shannon because the ESB – or Electric Ireland as it appears on your bill – apparently ‘pulled the plug’ on the River Shannon Salmon Management Programme once it was clear that the salmon would come back if they were given half a chance.
+We did not find any juvenile salmon in the Rivers Boyle and Feorish during this survey, but we should not forget that some salmon managed to complete their life cycle in these watercourses for a brief time in the 1990’s.
+Salmon are not in the upper Shannon because the ESB apparently ‘pulled the plug’ on the River Shannon Salmon Management Programme once it was clear that the salmon would come back if they were given half a chance.
 The achievement of getting salmon back to the upper Shannon in 1994 apparently worried the ESB as a Shannon with salmon runs would pose a conflict to their hydroelectricity generation requirements.
 Recent projects like the River Shannon AARC project have looked genetics, habitats, etc. while incredibly ignoring the key issues which are fish passage and water management at Ardnacrusha and Parteen.

-So here we are, 20 years later, with just a few hundred salmon making it though the ESB Shannon dams each year in a river that has a conservation escapement target of 45,000 adult salmon annually.
-Our surveys this week confirmed that the habitats for salmon are still present in the upper Shannon, and there should be thousands of salmon returning each year to rivers in the upper Shannon catchment.
+So here we are, over 20 years later, with just a few hundred salmon making it though the ESB Shannon dams each year in a river that has a conservation escapement target of c.49,000 adult salmon annually.
+Our survey in 2014 confirmed that the habitats for salmon are still present in the upper Shannon, and there should be thousands of salmon returning each year to rivers in the upper Shannon catchment.
 Even if we were to partially address the water management and fish passage issues at the Shannon dams, salmon would return again to rivers like the Boyle and Feorish in Co Roscommon.